 Brian: We can but try.
 But would it be difficult for Rachel to fix this because the people being contacted wouldn’t see her as a neutral chair over her anti-adoption stand?
 My business certainly wouldn’t be neutral territory.
 Maybe, er, you could try yourself?

 Gemma: I suppose I don’t mind, although Rachel’s more likely to get hold of a decent venue.
 She’s got academic connections in social work that I don’t have.
-I imagine she’d be smart enough to keep herself in the background just chairing – even if she doesn’t fix it to be on I’m a celebrity.
+I imagine she’d be smart enough to keep herself in the background just chairing – and she’s not that well known that they have her on I’m a celebrity.
 But what worries me about that sort of debate is the groups just getting stuck on the creation/evolution battle all over again.
 I really don’t want to hear any more of that, thank you very much.

 Brian: I agree.
 Sometimes instead of the truth coming out in a clash of opposites the way they used to say, it’s just blind trench warfare and truth keeps right out of sight.
 Hopefully the difference in this case from a typical knockabout is our suggested sides can trade warnings.
 The transhumanists can warn us how unsuited we are – physically as well as mentally – to the way we live now.
 Some of their ideas are far fetched, but at least they can warn us about things like reconciling our natural instincts with the high-tech toys we now play with, or the length of time between puberty and our being mature in other respects.
 After all, evolution’s basically about adaptation, and there’s no God-given rules about how adaptation has to come about.
 On the other hand, the opposition can join the scientists in warning us about rich egomaniacs trying to make themselves into designer Gods.